top of page

 Beacham-Trail-Dogwoods.jpg

-Lake Leatherwood Trails
+Lake Leatherwood

-Black Bass Trails
+Black Bass Lake

-In-Town Trails
+Downtown Trails

 Walking around the Eureka Springs in-town trails transports you back in time.
 Whether you choose to wander downtown streets or follow the Harmon Loop and the Spring Garden Trails, be prepared for an enchanting walk filled with history, folklore, and artistry.
 From grand old homes to quaint fenced cottages, to the natural springs and gardens that have been revered since the 1850s, you're sure to find something that captivates your heart.
 Take some moments to pause along the way on a bench, under a shade tree, or just stop and enjoy the views.